celador/ForceCode/README.md

 So, to create a new Static Resource, ensure the resource-bundles folder exists in the root of your project folder.
 Then create a new folder named how you want your static resource to be named with `.resource` at the end of the name.
 You can now Bundle and Deploy this Static Resource.
 Whenever you save a file that lives in a resource bundles folder, the resource will automatically bundle and deploy to your org.
 Use this in conjunction with autoRefresh flag and browser property to get a browsersync-like experience

-If you build SPAs, typically you will have a `spa` folder.
-You will likely keep a package.json in that folder which describes that Javascript project.
-You will build your distribution files to your 'dist' folder.
+If you build SPAs, typically you will have a `spa` folder, then another folder named for your static resource, like `spa/foo`.
+This folder is your Javascript project, where your package.json lives.
+You will build your distribution files to a 'dist' folder or another folder determined by the `spaDist` config property.

-These folders do not automatically deploy since we typically run these offline with `jsr-mocks`
+SPA folders do not automatically deploy.
+We typically run these offline with `jsr-mocks` and webpack and only deploy when we want to publish.

 ### Deploy Package